- We advise you to reconsider your need to travel to Bahrain due to the threat of terrorist attack and potential for civil disturbance.

 Civil unrest/political tension

 Since February 2011, there have been periodic violent clashes surrounding protests and funerals throughout Bahrain, including in Manama and in Shia-majority villages.
-Demonstrations and disruptions are expected to continue and may include attempts to disrupt traffic, the use of burning tyres, throwing Molotov cocktails and the use of improvised explosive devices (IEDs).
+Demonstrations and disruptions may continue and could include attempts to disrupt traffic, the use of burning tyres, throwing Molotov cocktails and the use of improvised explosive devices (IEDs).

-You should avoid all public gatherings and protests as they may turn violent.
-Security forces have responded violently to some demonstrations.
+You should avoid public gatherings and protests as they may turn violent.
+Security forces have responded violently to some demonstrations in recent years.
 Avoid areas where Bahraini Ministry of Interior forces are gathered due to the threat of pending unrest.
 You should monitor local and international media for information on current political developments and regional tensions affecting your safety and security and follow the advice of local authorities.
 If you are in an area where a protest is occurring you should either leave the area or remain indoors and away from windows.

 Public rallies and gatherings have been illegal in Bahrain since 2012.
 Participants in illegal rallies or gatherings face legal action.
 Australians should be aware that bystanders could get caught up in demonstrations and could face arrest.

-There is a visible security presence in Bahrain, particularly around the city centre and Shia villages.
-You should follow the instructions of local authorities and security forces.
+There is a visible security presence in Bahrain, particularly in Shia majority areas You should follow the instructions of local authorities and security forces.

 You should take particular care in the period surrounding Friday prayers and at night due to the potential for civil disturbance.
 Shia-majority areas, including the Sanabis area, Hamad town, Saar, Budaiya and the Sitra area, may continue to experience unrest.
 Visitors to Bahrain should reconsider their need to travel outside the central business area after nightfall and should restrict their movement to major routes at all times.